variantstudios/wisdomwaysacupuncture.com/pages/make-an-appointment/index.md

 ### New Patients

-Before your appointment, please follow the “Forms to Complete” tab at the top to access and print the forms you will need to bring in to your first visit.
+Before your appointment, please follow the “[Forms to Complete](/make-an-appointment/forms-to-complete/)” page to access and print the forms you will need to bring in to your first visit.
 If you cannot print these forms, please come to your acupuncture appointment 1/2 hr early to complete forms.
 Thank You!

 ### Insurance Patients